joshuahoeflich/cs325-environment/README.md

 Where `$FILE_NAME` is the name of the file with the code you're working on.
 If you want the critic to give you feedback every time you change that file, do:

     ai critic $FILE_NAME --watch

+If you just want to run a little bit of Lisp with the code from the course loaded, do:

+    ai run $FILE_NAME

+Where `$FILE_NAME` is the name of the file with the code you're working on.
+If you want to re-run the Lisp code every time you change the file, do:

+    ai run $FILE_NAME --watch

 If you want to get a common lisp REPL with all of the packages associated with the course, run: